-The attorneys of BEUTEL HURST BOLEKY LLC have built a reputation for obtaining significant verdicts and settlements in a variety of medical malpractice and other catastrophic personal injury cases.
+The attorneys of BEUTEL HURST BOLEKY LLC have built a reputation for obtaining significant verdicts and settlements in a variety of medical malpractice, wrongful death, and other catastrophic personal injury cases.
 Below are some of our results:

 The estate of a disabled husband and father alleged the defendant doctors and hospital, through its nursing staff and resident physicians, provided negligent medical care and treatment during, and subsequent to, a laparoscopic appendectomy (removal of the appendix through a laparoscope) which was alleged to have resulted in two strokes, hypoxic brain injury, and permanent disability to the patient.